eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ## The Future of Conscious Existence

-Information physics opens new possibilities for the future evolution of consciousness that extend far beyond current human limitations.
+Information dynamics opens new possibilities for the future evolution of consciousness that extend far beyond current human limitations.

 ### Technological Enhancement